Kakushigoto: Manga

-Kakushigoto: My Dad's Secret Ambition is written and illustrated by Kōji Kumeta.
-The manga started in Monthly Shōnen Magazine on December 5, 2015.
-In March 2020, it was announced that the manga would end with the release of its twelfth tankōbon volume.
-The manga finished on July 6, 2020.
+Written and illustrated by Kōji Kumeta, Kakushigoto was serialized in Kodansha's shōnen manga magazine Monthly Shōnen Magazine from December 4, 2015, to July 6, 2020.
+Kodansha collected its chapters in twelve tankōbon volumes, released from June 17, 2016, to July 17, 2020.

-In March 2020, Kodansha USA announced the acquisition of the manga for an English language digital release, with the first volume being released on March 17, 2020.
+In March 2020, Kodansha USA announced the acquisition of the manga for an English language digital release, with the first volume being released on March 17, 2020, and the last on February 9, 2021.

 Anime

 An anime television series adaptation was announced on the tenth volume of the manga on November 15, 2019.
-The series was animated by Ajia-do Animation Works and directed by Yūta Murano, with Takashi Aoshima handling series composition, Shuuhei Yamamoto designing the characters, and Yukari Hashimoto composing the series' music.
-It aired from April 2 to June 18, 2020 on BS-NTV, AT-X, Tokyo MX, and SUN.
+The series was animated by Ajiado and directed by Yūta Murano, with Takashi Aoshima handling series composition, Shuuhei Yamamoto designing the characters, and Yukari Hashimoto composing the series' music.
+It aired from April 2 to June 18, 2020, on BS-NTV, AT-X, Tokyo MX, and SUN.
 The opening theme song is "Chiisana Hibi" (ちいさな日々) by Flumpool, while the ending theme is Eiichi Ohtaki's 1981 song "Kimi wa Tennen Shoku" (君は天然色).

 Funimation acquired the series and streamed it on their website, AnimeLab, and Wakanim, as well as producing an English dub.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

-The first volume of Blu-ray & DVD contains a 12-page newly drawn bonus manga by the author.
+Episodes

 Film

 On December 12, 2020, it was announced that the series would receive a theatrical compilation film.
 The film premiered on July 9, 2021.
 Funimation streamed the film.

+Reception

+In 2017, the series was ranked 18th at the third Next Manga Awards in the print category.